stevetorr/wannier_shift/docs/header.md

 ### spark_query.py

 Spark_query.py compares three spark-based implementations.
 All of them start by reading 400 data files into one dataframe, and return the floating point values as a numpy array.
 In the first implementation, the dataframe is transformed by dataframe.filter( ).
 Another implementation creates a temporary view of the dataframe and runs SQL directly on it.
 The last implementation partitions and writes the data in the format of parquet.
 The data are stored in new directories, with partitioning column values encoded in the path of each partition directory.
 When querying by orbital indices k and l, the data in the corresponding partition directory will be queried directly.
-Running this code gives the execution time of each implantation in a easily comparable format.
+Running this code gives the execution time of each implementation in an easily comparable format.

 ### generate_model.py